saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 ## About this level {.unlisted}
 The burial chamber is filled with an unnatural darkness, all light sources can light only half the distance (round down, torches only light up to 2 tiles away).

-Still working on this... {.alert}
+This level is a less intense the the upper floor, specially because the adventurers will probably be exhausted at this point.
+The fights here are more dangerous, but there's more breathing room.

+If your players managed to get in here without going through the upper floor (probably using the sacrificial room entrance) you can add more wandering monsters to make things a bit harder.

 ## 1 Chamber Entrance

-Stairs come down from the mausoleum to the burial chamber, the steps look ruined and crumble a bit when stepped on.
+Stairs come down from the [mausoleum](./dungeon_level_1.html#13-burial-chamber-entrance) to the burial chamber, the steps look ruined and crumble a bit when stepped on.
 The south wall is adorned with stone skulls and the door is only half the height of a normal door.
 Written above it *"All that enter must bow in humbleness to death*.

+There's some half-burned firewood in a corner with a few bones.
+The ceiling is stained black from smoke.

+If the adventurers haven't killed them upstairs, 2 [reanimated husks]{.m} are crawling here and a [void demon]{.m}.

+Other than that there's nothing important in this room, just just, cracked stones and skull ornaments on the walls.

+*The firewood can be used for camping.*

 ## 2 Twisting Corridors